-Olive oil was used by the ancient civilisations including the Greeks, Romans and Egyptians.
+Olive oil history began and was used by the ancient civilisations including the Greeks, Romans and Egyptians.
 Wall paintings often showed olive trees that grew in Ancient Egypt and olive branches have been found in Tombs to accompany the dead.
 The Egyptians used olive oil extensively including it in their diet, lighting, medicine and for rituals.
 The Cretans produced olive oil in the 3rd millennium BC and was a source of great wealth coming from trade.
 Vast underground storerooms have been excavated and jars and vessels for olive oil have been discovered.

 By the 6th Century BC, the Greeks had become the major importers of olive oil which increased the status of olive groves so that they became known as sacred.
 Olive oil was vital to the wealth and health of the ancient Greeks who traded it and spread the appreciation and production through Northern Africa, Spain, Italy and France.